 What do the menus look like?

 The main menu shows off the original box art for these classic titles.
 When you hover over one of them, it will grow larger to indicate it's selected.
-It looks like you can also choose to filter the games by single-player titles, multiplayer titles, and games that can be played online.
+You can also choose to filter the games by single-player titles, multiplayer titles, and games that can be played online.

 There are two purchasing options for the Nintendo Switch Online Expansion Pack: Individual Memberships are $49.99 for one year while Family Memberships are $79.99 for one year.